yashmehra028/UnfoldForYash/README.md

 ![image](plots/migrationMatrix_robert.png "2D histogram of the migration matrix")
 ![image](plots/responseMatrix_robert.png "2D histogram of the response matrix")

+Note that for the response matrix, I have rebinned the x-axis to make it square.
+This just makes it a little nicer to interpret.
 Finally, let's run CheckResullts.sh on the output:
 ```
 ./CheckResults.sh robert_unfolding.root